 Injuries to the mouth, throat, or head can lead to foaming at the mouth in cats.
 Trauma may cause pain, inflammation, or damage to the salivary glands, resulting in excessive drooling and foam around the Immediate Actions to Take

-If you observe your cat foaming at the mouth, it’s important to act promptly.
+If you observe your cat foaming at the mouth, acting promptly is important.
 Here are some immediate actions to take:

 1. Assess the Situation